solana-developers/solana-cookbook/docs/references/programs.md

 ## Transferring Lamports

 Your Solana Program can transfer lamports from one account to another without 'invoking' the System program.
-The fundemental rule is that your program can transfer lamports from any account **owned** by your program to any account at all.
+The fundamental rule is that your program can transfer lamports from any account **owned** by your program to any account at all.